aleksadacic/DataQuerying/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the [Apache-2.0 license](LICENSE.txt).
 Feel free to modify and distribute under these terms.